bbauska/W3Cx-5of5/README.md

 In JavaScript 5 / ES5, a variable declared in a function without the var keyword, makes it a global variable.

-**BEST PRACTICE: in JavaScript 5 / ES5, always use the keyword var when declaring a global or a local variable.**
+<b>BEST PRACTICE: in JavaScript 5 / ES5, always use the keyword var when
+declaring a global or a local variable.</b>

-**Better: use the keyword let if you target browsers that support JavaScript 6 or above.**
+<b>Better: use the keyword let if you target browsers that support
+JavaScript 6 or above.</b>

 Here is an example that shows what happens when you forget to use var or let while declaring a local variable: